nh-server/switch-guide/docs/user_guide/modchip/index.md

 Introduction to Modchips
 Unlike "unpatched" consoles, modchips enable CFW through CPU voltage glitching, bypassing bootROM firmware verifications.
-This allows launching a payload.bin file instead of BOOT0, loaded via a modchip firmware module named sdloader.
+This allows launching a payload.bin file instead of BOOT0, loaded via a modchip firmware module named `sdloader`.
 Modchips, in contrast to the RCM and its fusee-gelee exploit used by "unpatched" consoles, enable any console, including all "patched" consoles, to run CFW.

 General knowledge
 New to modchipped consoles?
 Here's what you need to know.